Great Orme

 The Great Orme (Y Gogarth) is a limestone headland on the north coast of Wales, north-west of the town of Llandudno.
 Referred to as Cyngreawdr Fynydd by the 12th-century poet Gwalchmai ap Meilyr, its English name derives from the Old Norse word for sea serpent.
 The Little Orme, a smaller but very similar limestone headland, is on the eastern side of Llandudno Bay.
+The headland is a tourist attraction, with a Victorian tramway, a cableway, walking routes and a mining museum.

 Toponym

 Both the Great and Little Ormes have been etymologically linked to the Old Norse words urm or orm that mean sea serpent (English worm is a cognate).
 One explanation is that the Great Orme is the head, with its body being the land between the Great and Little Ormes, whilst another, possibly more likely, is that the shape of the Great Orme viewed as one enters the isthmus of Llandudno from the southeast landward end resembles a giant sleeping creature.
 The Vikings left no written texts of their time in North Wales although they certainly raided the area.
 They did not found any permanent settlements, unlike on the Wirral Peninsula, but some Norse names remain in use in the former Kingdom of Gwynedd (such as Point of Ayr near Talacre).

 Despite there being a theory for the origin of the name "Orme", the word was not commonly used until after the creation of the Victorian resort of Llandudno in the mid-19th century.
 Before this, Welsh names were predominantly used locally and in cartography to name the headland's landward features and the surrounding area.
 The entire peninsula on which Llandudno was built was known as the Creuddyn (the medieval name of the cwmwd – a historical division of land in Wales); the headland itself was called Y Gogarth or Pen y Gogarth; its promontories were Pen trwyn, Llech, and Trwyn y Gogarth.

 Orme only appears to have been applied to the headland as seen from the sea.
 In 1748, the Plan of the Bay & Harbour of Conway in Caernarvon Shire by Lewis Morris names the body of the peninsula "CREUDDYN" but applies the name "Orme's Head" to the headland's north-westerly seaward point.
 The first series Ordnance Survey map (published in 1841 and before the establishment of Llandudno) follows this convention.
 The headland is called the "Great Orme's Head" but its landward features all have Welsh names.
 It is likely that Orme became established as its common name due to Llandudno's burgeoning tourist trade because a majority of visitors and holidaymakers arrived by sea.
 The headland was the first sight of their destination in the three-hour journey from Liverpool by paddle steamer.